ptheywood/gtc-2019-talk/presentation.md

 ???

-We chose Aimsun as our reference CPU simulator, as it is widely used in the UK and the developers were keen to find out if they could benefit from GPUs, and how to do so.
+Chose Aimsun as our reference CPU simulator

+widely used in the UK

+and the developers were keen to collaborate to learn about GPUs

-Aimsun is a multi-core CPU simulator, which uses coarse-grained data parallelism and task-parallelism to improve performance.
+Aimsun is a multi-threaded simulator, which uses task-parlalelism and coarse-grained data parallelism

-It can simulate pretty much any road network you can think of, and is used globally.
+It's suitable for pretty much any road network you can think of,

+But it suffers from diminishing returns from additional CPU cores.

-The figure on the right shows the runtime of a fixed size simulation as we increase the number of processing cores.
-As you can see there is no improvement from going above 6 processing cores, and this is a common trend across CPU architectures.
+So on the right we can see the average runtime of a fixed size simulation using different CPUs and different thread counts, and we see diminishing returns from the additional CPU cores, with no improvement beyond 6 cores in an 8 core system.

 ---